MicahElliott/flowrist/README.md

 - **offloading pinkies**

-It is designed to be easy to transition to from Colemak(-DH) with only ~10 (mostly lower-freq) keys moving.
+It is designed to be easy to transition to from Colemak(-DH) with only ~10 (mostly lower-freq) keys moving, and maintaining most of its core.
 One could also transition from QWERTY with ~13 moves (see section below for intermediate layout).
 The intentionally high SFBs are almost all middle-index finger overlaps, and applying the overlap technique actually brings the elbows outward into a more natural wrist position.

 There is a sample implementation for QMK.

 ```
 √ j b f p x   y w o u '
-  l r s t m     ŋ e i a
+  l r s t m   ¢ ŋ e i a
 q g k c d v   n h / . ,
        ◊ ⇑  z  ⇐ _
 ```

-(`√` is _compose_, `◊` is _magic_, `ŋ` is `nh` _adaptive_)
+(`√` is _compose_, `◊` is _magic_, `ŋ` is `nh` _adaptive_, `¢` is `Ctrl-c`,
+and all of these are optional)

-It's really designed to be used with a reverse-symmetric-stagger (to make the SFB overlaps easier) keyboard as:
+It's really designed to be used with a reverse-symmetric-stagger keyboard (to make the SFB overlaps easier) as:

 ```
 \   j b f p x  \    /  y w o u ' /